 The purpose of the legislation is to increase the awareness of climate change and how it impacts the world.
 This raises organisations’ awareness of their current carbon emissions and the steps they can take to reduce them across their daily operations.

 While an opt-out option exists for organisations that use less than 40,000 kWh per annum, we expect the number of companies falling under the scheme to be around 12,000 although many organisations are choosing to use this legislation as a voluntary mechanism to drive their sustainability plans.

-Complying with SECR can be a daunting task for companies without specific energy or utility related expertise, which is why we’ve invested heavily in our capability to deliver SECR in full on your behalf.
+Complying with SECR can be a daunting task for companies without specific energy or utility related expertise.
+This is why Boxfish have invested heavily in our capability to deliver SECR compliance in full on your behalf.

 The first carbon reports under SECR were required to be included in qualifying company’s annual accounts from 01 April 2020 onwards, and Boxfish have now completed 000’s of submissions.
 Although there’s no requirement to have SECR signed-off by a specialist, why not let our expert team take away the hassle.

 With 27 years of experience, Boxfish are experts in completing your business’ SECR compliance on your behalf.
 To find out whether your business meets the requirements for SECR compliance, book your free, no obligation review.